hashicorp/terraform-provider-aws/website/docs/r/s3_bucket_object.html.markdown

 ## Argument Reference

--> **Note:** If you specify `content_encoding` you are responsible for encoding the body appropriately. `source`, `content`, and `content_base64` all expect already encoded/compressed bytes.
+-> **Note:** If you specify `content_encoding` you are responsible for encoding the body appropriately. `source`, `content`, `sensitive_content`, and `content_base64` all expect already encoded/compressed bytes.

 The following arguments are supported:

 * `bucket` - (Required) The name of the bucket to put the file in.
 * `key` - (Required) The name of the object once it is in the bucket.
-* `source` - (Optional, conflicts with `content` and `content_base64`) The path to a file that will be read and uploaded as raw bytes for the object content.
+* `source` - (Optional, conflicts with `content`, `content_base64` and `sensitive_content`) The path to a file that will be read and uploaded as raw bytes for the object content.
-* `content` - (Optional, conflicts with `source` and `content_base64`) Literal string value to use as the object content, which will be uploaded as UTF-8-encoded text.
+* `content` - (Optional, conflicts with `source`, `content_base64` and `sensitive_content`) Literal string value to use as the object content, which will be uploaded as UTF-8-encoded text.
-* `content_base64` - (Optional, conflicts with `source` and `content`) Base64-encoded data that will be decoded and uploaded as raw bytes for the object content.
+* `content_base64` - (Optional, conflicts with `source`, `content` and `sensitive_content`) Base64-encoded data that will be decoded and uploaded as raw bytes for the object content.
 This allows safely uploading non-UTF8 binary data, but is recommended only for small content such as the result of the `gzipbase64` function with small text strings.
 For larger objects, use `source` to stream the content from a disk file.
+* `sensitive_content` - (Optional, conflicts with `source` and `content_base64`) Literal string value to use as the object content, which will be uploaded as UTF-8-encoded text.
+This is a sensitive field and will not be displayed in plan/apply.
 * `acl` - (Optional) The [canned ACL](https://docs.aws.amazon.com/AmazonS3/latest/dev/acl-overview.html#canned-acl) to apply.
 Defaults to "private".
 * `cache_control` - (Optional) Specifies caching behavior along the request/reply chain Read [w3c cache_control](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.9) for further details.
 * `content_disposition` - (Optional) Specifies presentational information for the object.
 Read [w3c content_disposition](http://www.w3.org/Protocols/rfc2616/rfc2616-sec19.html#sec19.5.1) for further information.